MahmutGulerce/idbxdocs/Data_Governance_and_Privacy_Framework-IDBX-POL-DATA-v1-2025.0.md

 - **Purpose Limitation**: Data must not be repurposed beyond original intent without reauthorization.
 - **Retention**: Data is retained per applicable regulation (e.g., 5–7 years for trade logs) then securely deleted.

-- While data retention for regulatory purposes is set at minimum 7 years, archived data must remain in a readable format for at least 10 years, even if deleted earlier per data minimization rules.
+**Clarification**: While data retention for regulatory compliance is defined as 5–7 years depending on jurisdiction, archived data must remain in a format that is technically readable for at least 10 years.
+This does not imply data must be retained for the entire 10 years if deletion obligations apply earlier.

 ---

 ## 5. Data Ownership & Stewardship